Residence Hall Community Living Standards – Guidelines for Residence Hall Regulations

 - Guest passes are not allowed the first or last week of the semester

-- Guests must pre-register and be pre-approved for a guest pass electronically so that documentation of vaccination can be received
+- Guests must pre-register at least 48 hours in advance for a guest pass electronically so that documentation of vaccination/booster can be received.
+See procedure link below

 - All guests must wear mask as required by most recent college directive.